Cervix

-The cervical canal is lined with a single layer of column-shaped cells, while the ectocervix is covered with multiple layers of cells topped with flat cells.
-The two types of epithelia meet at the squamocolumnar junction.
-Infection with the human papillomavirus (HPV) can cause changes in the epithelium, which can lead to cancer of the cervix.
-Cervical cytology tests can often detect cervical cancer and its precursors, and enable early successful treatment.
-Ways to avoid HPV include avoiding sex, using condoms, and HPV vaccination.
-HPV vaccines, developed in the early 21st century, reduce the risk of cervical cancer by preventing infections from the main cancer-causing strains of HPV.
+Cervical infections with the human papillomavirus (HPV) can cause changes in the epithelium, which can lead to cancer of the cervix.
+Cervical cytology tests can detect cervical cancer and its precursors to enable early, successful treatment.
+Ways to avoid HPV include avoiding heterosexual sex, using penile condoms, and receiving the HPV vaccination.
+HPV vaccines, developed in the early 21st century, reduce the risk of developing cervical cancer by preventing infections from the main cancer-causing strains of HPV.